Banner reading June Interpreter Spotlight, Jordan Aviles, Mexico. Owner of Desert Comms and Spanish Medical Interpreter

-Interpreting is all about words—what they mean and how we ensure we get the meaning right when we interpret into a different language.
-In our profession, words matter.
-So, the words we choose to describe that profession to potential clients and ourselves matter just as much as those we so carefully consider when we are helping others communicate.
+Interpreting is all about words—what they mean and how we ensure we get the meaning right when we interpret.
+The words we choose to describe our profession to potential clients and ourselves matter.

 For the client, understanding the distinction is equally important.
-Navigating the difference between certified and qualified can help a requestor make an informed decision about which interpreters can fit their language support need.
+Navigating the difference between certified and qualified interpreters can help a requestor make an informed decision about who will fit their language support needs.

 Certified Interpreter

-Currently, in the United States, there are validated certification exams for medical and legal interpreting for spoken language interpreters, and both general and specialized certifications for sign language interpreters.
+Currently, in the United States, there are validated certification exams for medical and legal interpreting, and general and specialized certifications for sign language interpreters.

 On the other side of the globe, NAATI, the national standards and certifying authority for translators and interpreters in Australia, has certifications for the following categories: certified provisional interpreter, certified interpreter, certified specialist health interpreter, certified specialist legal interpreter and certified conference interpreter.
 A small number of additional countries have developed their own formal certification processes.

 A great metaphor for certification is the difference between passing the bar and finishing law school.
-Your courses as a law student prepare you to pass that exam, but they do not guarantee that you will pass your state’s bar exam and become a practicing lawyer.
+Your courses as a law student prepare you to pass the bar, but they do not guarantee it.
 Certified interpreters have passed the bar exam.

 The stark truth is that there will never be enough money, expertise or even demand for interpreter certification tests across all possible language pairs for all specialties.
 Yet, hospitals, courts, schools, governments and most clients would love to see those magic initials, such as RN, MD, Esq., or PhD, after interpreters’ names that prove we can do what we say we do and that an outside authority agrees.